Take a look at these tips for limiting water usage in the bathroom, kitchen, and garden.

 In the Bathroom

 - Avoid flushing the toilet unnecessarily.
-In other words, don't use it for a garbage.
+In other words, don't use it for garbage.
 Dispose of tissues, insects and other similar waste in the trash rather than the toilet.

 - Test for a leaking toilet by adding food coloring to the tank (not the bowl).
 Without flushing, note if any color appears in the bowl after 30 minutes.